 Types of Gas Fireplaces

 At the other end of the spectrum is the no-vent option, possible only with "vent-free" fireplaces.
-These are highly efficient because all the heat stays in the house, but no matter how efficiently you burn gas, it still gives off carbon monoxide and water vapor, among other things.
-You'll have to decide whether this is a good idea for your home; manufacturers say it's perfectly safe, yet many building science experts believe it degrades indoor air quality and is potentially hazardous.
+These are highly efficient because all the heat stays in the house, but no matter how efficiently you burn gas, it still gives off carbon monoxide and water vapors.
+You'll have to decide whether no-vent is a good idea for your home; manufacturers say the system is perfectly safe, yet many building science experts believe it degrades indoor air quality and is potentially hazardous.

 That leaves the best all-around option: direct venting.
-This uses a special metal duct that pulls fresh air from outdoors to feed the gas fire with oxygen and sends the fire's exhaust out through a separate chamber.
+This uses a special metal duct that pulls fresh air from outdoors to feed the gas fire with oxygen and then sends the fire's exhaust out through a separate chamber.
 Because the front of the fireplace is sealed (usually with glass), there's no loss of warm room air, and all of the bad stuff from the fire goes outdoors.

 Good Features to Have

 If you're springing for a new fireplace, you might as well spend a little more for the best features: variable flame (adjust it up or down as desired), electronic ignition (no wasteful pilot light; best with battery backup) and circulating fan (heats room more evenly and efficiently than passive radiant heating).
 Additional bells and whistles include thermostat control, which automatically adjusts the flame based on the room temperature, and remote operation, for the ultimate in couch-potato bliss.

 Updated January 10, 2018.